 Singapore can sometimes feel a little claustrophobic.
 So for those in need of a weekend escape during their extended stay in the little red dot, they can check out these island getaways from Singapore that will make you feel like you are miles away without even boarding a plane.

 A spa retreat available both for day spa packages (3h) or for extended weekend or longer stays.
 It is lush and green and it exudes calmness and peacefulness.
 The resort focuses on well-being and relaxation and is geared towards couples and small groups.
 Children under the age of 15 are not allowed.

 2. Nikoi Island

 A well-known island resort for Singapore expats, Nikoi is well booked out months in advance.
-I had to book my stay in July back in February!
+I had to book my stay at Nikoi Island in July back in February!
 And it is not cheap.
 At a minimum of SGD400 per night for the weekend in a double room, it is a pricey choice.
 To that, add food and beverages, an expensive pick up from the ferry terminal.
 Also add ferry tickets and any chargeable activity that you may want to try out and you are in for a substantial bill.

 However, the island is popular for a reason.
-It has white powder sand beaches, blue crystalline waters and barefoot luxury rooms with sea views.
+It has some of the fluffiest white powder sand beaches in Indonesia, blue crystalline waters and barefoot luxury rooms with sea views.
 Enjoy sun tanning sessions by the beach or the pool, romantic dinners or other more energising activities such as snorkelling, swimming, sailing, kayaking or even diving.
 Nikoi has something for everyone.

 3. Batu Batu